Luke-Guangzhong/json2pb/README.md

 >
 > User should choose one of these modes according to their needs.
 Default is filepath.

-under hex and base64 mode, if error occrued, we drop all string
+under hex and base64 mode, if error occrued, we drop all bytes.

-Converting a string to enum, user should provide a function corresponding the function signature `int (*StringEnumCallback)(const char* const str)`
+Converting a string to enum, user should provide a function corresponding the function signature `int (*StringEnumCallback)(const ProtobufCEnumDescriptor* const enum_desc, const char* const str)`

-Converting a object to message, user should provide a function corresponding the function signature `int (*MsgConvertorCallback)(ProtobufCMessage* const msg, const cJSON* const root)`
+Converting an object to message, user should provide a function corresponding the function signature `RtnCode (*MsgConvertorCallback)(ProtobufCMessage* const msg, const cJSON* const root)`

 for boolean value:

 1. accept `true` and `false` in JSON.
 2. accept number non-zero as true and `0` as false in JSON.
-3. accept string enum and string enum callback function
+3. accept string enum and string bool callback function with signature `bool (*StringBoolCallback)(const char* const str);`

 for string: